Great southern land – eat your way through the best restaurants in Byron Bay and surrounds

 Tucked in along Bay Lane behind the pub, Supernatural is all about natural and organic wines, ethical produce and spirited cocktails.
 Expect bites like oysters with Asian finger lime vinaigrette or smoked mussels on toast with oxheart tomato, lemon and herbs, underscored by its ever-extensive collection of wine from home and across the globe, and new must-try cocktails like the native-ginger-infused bush margarita.

 If you venture south and follow the winding road that leads from Byron Bay into the lush hinterland valleys behind it, you may stumble across a historic treasure in a little place called Possum Creek.
-The Hut Byron Bay is located in the Old O’Possum Creek Public School, a historic building that has been converted and modernised while still retaining many of its heritage features. the menu is inspired by long Mediterranean lunches, with a focus on Southern Italian and Greek flavours.
+The Hut Byron Bay is located in the Old O’Possum Creek Public School, a historic building that has been converted and modernised while still retaining many of its heritage features.
+The menu is inspired by long Mediterranean lunches, with a focus on Southern Italian and Greek flavours.
 With elements of the menu dependant on the morning’s market finds, the ever-evolving selection is guaranteed to be fresh and locally sourced where possible.
 Serving up lunch on Friday, Saturday and Sunday, we hear tables have a tendency to linger well into the evening – perhaps The Hut’s top-notch tipple list has something to do with it?
 The Mediterranean inspiration continues with a selection of spritzes, classics and signatures to wash it all down.

 The coffees start pouring at 7:00 am, kicking off a day of brunching and lunching in the sun at The Roadhouse.
 With new ownership at the helm, The Roadhouse has your morning covered with brews, breakfast, freshly baked muffins and pastries, which then flows into lunch and rotating daily specials (Reuben sanga with house sauerkraut, anyone?).
-After dark, a woodfired aroma billows through the air – that means it’s pizza time at The Roadhouse, featuring good wine and beers aplenty.
+After dark, a woodfired aroma billows through the air – that means it’s pizza time at The Roadhouse, with good wine and beers aplenty.

-Saltwater Social Club, Byron Bay
+Saltwater Social Club

 Saltwater Social Club is all about laidback coastal vibes.
 For sunset sips to relaxed dinners on balmy summer nights, Saltwater Social Club is the perfect place for rounding out a day spent on the sand with a refreshing beverage.
 The good times are fuelled by a nautical-inspired cocktail list, which includes the likes of the Tradewinds – Plantation pineapple rum, Kabosu Japanese citrus liqueur, lime and passionfruit – and the Dunebuggy, with Hendrick’s gin, St-Germain, lemon and a fresh cucumber.
 The laidback menu features starters such as bocconcini with olives, wonton sliders and short rib tacos, plus a selection of salads and larger fare to share.